moment/luxon/docs/zones.md

 DateTime.local(2017, 3, 12, 2, 30).toString(); //=> '2017-03-12T03:30:00.000-04:00'
 ```

 You can also do date math that lands you in the middle of the shift.
-These behave the same way:
+These also push forward:

 ```js
 DateTime.local(2017, 3, 11, 2, 30).plus({days: 1}).toString()         //=> '2017-03-12T03:30:00.000-04:00'